zhangeth/zhangeth485ClassProjectPart3/README.md

 ## Getting Started
 You need to migrate the code of Stage1 to this project.
 Your codes need to be put under `src/CSCI485ClassProject/` and its subdirectories.
-You may need to also adjust the `import` path inside the source codes.
 Once the migration is finished, you can verify it by running the unit test of Part1.

 ## Project Structure Overview